SaifAbuelhasan/my-reads/readme.txt

 Sent the books as prop to the MainPage component Created new components for each bookshelf
 Each Bookshelf component gets its corresponding books list via filtering the books prop

+Added change shelf functionality
+When moveToShelf function is called the update function is called from booksAPI, and the books state in the App component is changed to suit the change